Immunisations & Medication

 - Travel sewing kit could be very useful.

 - Plastic poncho.
 I no longer carry one and can't think of any occasions where I wish I had one, but they are so small and cheap that you might as well have one in your bag if you're worried.

-- Compass.
+- Compass for road trips.
 I carry a tiny compass keyring which I find especially useful when on my scooter and when using Google Maps to work out which direction to start in.